MPUSP/snakemake-crispr-guides/README.md

 - For CRISPRi (inhibition) experiments, the literature recommends to target the **coding strand for the CDS** or **both strands for the promoter** ([Larson et al., Nat Prot, 2013](http://dx.doi.org/10.1038/nprot.2013.132))
 - this pipeline will automatically filter guides for the chosen strand
 - for example, if only guides for the coding (non-template) strand are desired, genes on the "+" strand will be targeted with reverse-complement guides ("-"), and genes on the "-" strand with "+" guides.

+### Random control guides

+The pipeline includes the option to design random control guides.
+These are simply random nucleotide sequences with the same length as specified for the actual guide RNAs.
+The control guides are named `NTC_<number>` and exported in a separate table, by default as `results/design_guides/guideRNAs_ntc.csv`.
+Some very reduced checks are done for these guides, such as off-target binding.
+However most on-target checks are omitted for these guides as they have no defined binding site, strand, or other typical guide properties.
+Linkers are added when specified.

 ## Output